Six Activities Of Daily Living That Trigger Long Term Care Insurance

 Further Reading

-Long-term care insurance (LTC) pays for quality nursing home, assisted living or in-home care if you need it.
-When you consider that the average private nursing home room cost $99,736 in 2015, you see how important an LTC policy is for your peace of ...
+Long Term Care Insurance (LTC) pays for quality nursing home, assisted living or in‑home care if you need it.
+When you consider that an average private nursing home room can cost about $99,736 per year, you see how important an LTC policy is for y...

-The time when someone saved over multiple decades of working to retire at 65-years-old and live a financially worry free ten to fifteen more years might have been what your parents envisioned, but it certainly isn't the world of today.
-The adoption o...
+The time when someone saved over multiple decades of working to retire at 65 and live a financially worry-free ten to fifteen more years might have been what your parents envisioned, but it is less realistic today.
+Better overall health and medical...

-There is a growing awareness and concern surrounding steadily rising long-term care costs and the fact that our population is living longer, thereby creating an increased demand for inventive solutions.
-Many employers have heard this demand loud and ...
+There is a growing awareness and concern about steadily rising long-term care costs and the fact that people are living longer, creating higher demand for practical solutions.
+Many employers are looking for ways to provide employees with financial ...